Preventive Care · Vaccines

 Seasonal and situational vaccines

-Beyond routine schedules, some vaccines are recommended seasonally or based on your health, age, work, or travel plans.
+Beyond routine schedules, some vaccines are recommended seasonally or based on your health, age, or other circumstances.
 A short conversation helps make sure you're covered for your situation.

 How iCollab helps